KeenMate/svelte-treeview/README.md

 ## callbacks

-To dynamicly load data, you have to hase hasChildren(to show + icon) and **usecallbackPropery** set to true on nodes you want to use callback on.
-Then expandCallback will be called with expanded node as paramentr.
-Function should return array of nodes, that will be added to tree. **usecallbackPropery** will be then set to false, so that callback will only be called once.
+To dynamicly load data, you have to have hasChildren(to show + icon) and **usecallbackProperty** set to true on nodes you want to use callback on.
+Then expandCallback will be called with expanded node as parametr.
+Function should return Promise or array of nodes, that will be added to tree. **usecallbackProperty** will be then set to false, so that callback will only be called once.

 example:
 ```js